channsoden/resume/README.md

 A web app to tag and visually explore your music using Spotify data.

+__Cryptyx__

+A free and open source block chain ticketing protocol and web service.

 __Partner Dancing__

-Blues and fusion, 4 years.
+Blues and fusion, 5 years.

 __Martial Arts__

-Shorinji Kempo, 11 years.
+Shorinji Kempo, 12 years.